 Visualising Research is open to designers, graphic artists, software developers, programmers and anyone with an interest in data visualisation.
 The winning entry will need to tell a compelling story that anyone will be able to understand, and will make use of the complex data available in the RCUK database.
 Anyone can enter from around the world – either as an individual or with others, and the winning entry will be awarded a £2,000 cash prize.

-The closing date for the competition is 21 March 2014 and our judges include Professor Chief Executive's biography, Chief Executive, BBSRC, Katy Börner, Victor H. Yngve, Professor of Information Science, Indiana University and Guardian Digital Agency.
+The closing date for the competition is 21 March 2014 and our judges include Professor Jackie Hunter, Chief Executive, BBSRC, Katy Börner, Victor H. Yngve, Professor of Information Science, Indiana University and Guardian Digital Agency.